 Equipped with cutting-edge technology, its products include AI and machine learning, cloud GPUs, dedicated media and gaming services, data migration (BigQuery, Anthos, VM migration, etc.), serverless computing, and more.
 For developers, Google Cloud offers a broad range of tools from cloud SDK, cloud source repositories, cloud tools for PowerShell and Virtual Studio, Tekton, and others.

-As one of Microsoft Azure alternatives, Google Cloud is trusted by businesses from different industries, including retail–more about this here, financial services, telecommunications, gaming, and even government sectors.
+As one of Microsoft Azure alternatives, Google Cloud is trusted by businesses from different industries, including retail—more about this in our detailed analysis of ecommerce software—financial services, telecommunications, gaming, and even government sectors.
 If you would like to learn about the pricing of Google Cloud products, you can request for a quotation.

 Kamatera is another great Microsoft Azure alternative because it not only offers similar cloud services, Kamatera is also cost-efficient with its flexible pricing scheme (by the minute, hourly, or monthly).